NDCLab/pepper-pipeline/container/README.md

 # Singularity and Docker
 The images described below are container files that all have the base functionality required for reliably running, testing, and developing the PEPPER pipeline.
-This includes Python, MNE, Pandas, and more.
+These include Python, MNE, Pandas, and more.

 # Docker